Cuba Fast Facts

 May 15, 1955 - Castro and his brother, Raul, are released as part of a general amnesty for political prisoners.

 December 2, 1956 - Eighty-two exiles land in Cuba, on a yacht named Granma.
 Most are killed immediately.
-The survivors, including the Castro's, flee to the Sierra Maestra Mountains.
+The survivors, including the Castros, flee to the Sierra Maestra Mountains.
 During 1957-1958, they wage a guerrilla campaign from this base, which includes skirmishes with government troops and burning sugar crops.

 January 1, 1959 - Batista is overthrown by Castro's forces.